Last Updated on

-How Long Do Babies have the Parachute Reflex
+How Long Do Babies Have the Parachute Reflex

 Babies will start to develop parachute reflexes around 6 to 8 months of age.
 These reflexes remain with them throughout their life as it is a protective survival mechanism.

-What If there is Absence of Multiple Reflexes in A Baby?
+What If There Is Absence of Multiple Reflexes in a Baby?

 When you do not observe any reflexes in your little one, maybe it is a sign that he is suffering from an injury to the nervous system or a weakness in his motor skills.
 You can check for the absence of multiple reflexes by observing the following:

-- The absence of coordination resulting in less muscle tone.
+- The absence of coordination, resulting in less muscle tone.
 This can be seen when your baby crashes into objects and falls sideways.

 - Difficulty in paying attention or focusing on something, like when watching TV.
 This can usually manifest as a learning disorder by the time your child is in school.

-- When your baby is unable to be potty trained
+- When your baby is unable to be potty trained.

 - When your baby has a hard time to do something with his hands, like eat.
-This shows lack of the finer motor skills.
+This shows lack of finer motor skills.

 - When your baby is always scared or dependent.

 If you see these actions constantly in your baby, take him to the paediatrician soon.
 The paediatrician can start therapies targeted to the development of these multiple reflexes in your baby.
-A good way is to include movements and games in your baby’s everyday life which can induce the involuntary reflexes automatically.
+A good way is to include movements and games in your baby’s everyday life, which can induce the involuntary reflexes automatically.
 These can be done in accordance with the child’s age and stage of development.

 The presence of parachute reflexes in your baby shows that his nervous system and motor skills are on the right path of development.
 Watch out and be aware so that you can keep a check on your little one’s health while he is growing up.